Stewart-Hetherington/project-Euler-Solutions/README.md

 # project-Euler-Solutions
-Solutions for project Euler questions written in Java.
+Solutions for project Euler questions written in Java and C.